Internet providers in New Jersey

 AT&T, Optimum and Verizon each offer fiber internet plans, which provide some of the fastest internet in New Jersey.

-New Jersey boasts access to 6,000 Mbps in download internet speeds.
+New Jersey boasts access to up to 8,000 Mbps in download internet speeds.
 Gig speeds beyond 1 gig can power a large smart home with several connected people and devices simultaneously.
 Multi-gig plans are good if you have a small business you are running from your home.

 1 gig plans in New Jersey start at around $70.00/mo.